tanaikech/taking-advantage-of-google-apps-script/README.md

 - [CorporaApp](https://github.com/tanaikech/CorporaApp) : This is a Google Apps Script library for managing the corpora of Gemini API.
 - [ImageBotApp](https://github.com/tanaikech/ImageBotApp) : This is the image bot using Gemini with Google Apps Script and Google Drive.
 - [GoogleApiApp](https://github.com/tanaikech/GoogleApiApp) : This is a Google Apps Script library for supporting to use Google APIs with Google Apps Script.
+- [GeminiWithFiles](https://github.com/tanaikech/GeminiWithFiles) : A new Google Apps Script library called GeminiWithFiles simplifies using Gemini, a large language model, to process unstructured data like images and PDFs.
+GeminiWithFiles can upload files, generate content, and create descriptions from multiple images at once.
+This significantly reduces workload and expands possibilities for using Gemini.

 <br>